redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/07/README.md

 if
   ;; True if the top of the stack contains a non-zero i32 else
-  ;; False if the of the stack contains a zero i32 end
+  ;; False if the top of the stack contains a zero i32 end
 ```